UPDATED: JULY 05, 2023 | 2 MIN READ

 How to get discounts

-The easiest way to save on your insurance premiums is to enroll in a wellness program.
+Enrolling in a wellness program is the easiest way to save on your insurance premiums.
 There are a few ways to enroll:

 - Your insurer via your employer